The port ENSIndexer listens on for HTTP requests.

 DATABASE_URL=postgresql://dbuser:abcd1234@localhost:5432/my_database

-# Deployment Configuration
+# ENS Namespace Configuration

 # Plugin Configuration